erikdubois/Aureola/README.md

 These conky's configuration files follow the LUA syntax as mentioned on the conky website for version 1.10 and later versions.

-Conky's are will be first tested and made on Linux Mint and then tested on other Os's.
+Conky's will be first tested and made on Linux Mint and then tested on other Os's.

-# Installation of conky
+# Installation of conky aureola

-You can run a script to autoinstall all necessary items to let all conky's function fully.
+To get al these conky's to your computer, run the script

+	- get-aureola-from-github-to-local-drive.sh

+This script will take care of :
+	- file management
+	- making sure that conky start next time you boot
+	- making sure there is a .config/conky folder present
+	- making a hidden folder ~/.aureola where all the github files will reside
+	- copy/pasting the github files in the hidden folder ~/.aureola
+	- copy/pasting a conky to the .config/conky folder so you see something
-	- conky-installation-vx.sh
+	- starting the conky

-The least you should do is install these in a terminal :
+The conky files 'HOME' folder is ./config/conky.

+Anything in there will be started by conky.

+# Installation of the program conky

+If you see nothing then you may still need to install conky.

 	sudo apt-get install conky conky-all

+	or

+run the script provided (which gets more programs to know your motherboard name, etc...)

+	- install-conky-and-extra-software.sh

-I recommend you use also the conkymanager.
+I recommend you use also the conkymanager but there is a but.
+Read on.

 	sudo apt-get install conky-manager

 But conky is changing its configuration file to lua syntax.
 That gives issues at this moment of writing (June 2016).

-# Installation of Aureola conky collection

-The Aureola conky itself can be installed via script too.

-	- conky-aureola-vx.sh

-It will download everything from github and copy it in a hidden folder (CTRL +H):

-	./aureola

-Then it will trigger one config file in particular so you can see it works.

-The conky files 'HOME' folder is ./config/conky.

-Anything in there will be started by conky.